-Building Better Opportunities is a programme jointly funded by the Big Lottery Fund and the European Social Fund.
+Building Better Opportunities is a programme jointly funded by the European Social Fund and The National Lottery Community Fund.
 Petroc’s partnership will be using the funding to deliver a unique project for 18 to 24-year-olds who are not in education, employment or training.
 Called Empowering Enterprise, the programme will seek to engage over 600 of Devon’s most socially-excluded young people and work with them to develop their employability and life skills giving them the confidence to return to employment, education or training.

 Unemployed or economically inactive 18 to 24-year-olds most at risk of social exclusion.